-- (i) VS 9 sets out the mandatory reporting requirements.
-Where exceptionally it is agreed that any of the minimum reporting contents are to be excluded they may be treated as departures, provided they are agreed in the terms of engagement, are appropriately referred to in the valuation report, and do not result in a report that is misleading and/or professionally inadequate for its purpose. - (ii) A report prepared in accordance with this standard and with VS 9 must not itself be described as a certificate or statement, the use of such language implying either a guarantee or a level of certainty that is often inappropriate.
+(i) VS 9 sets out the mandatory reporting requirements.
+Where - exceptionally - it is agreed that any of the minimum reporting contents are to be excluded they may be treated as departures, provided they are agreed in the terms of engagement,

+- (ii) A report prepared in accordance with this standard and with VS 9 must not itself be described as a certificate or statement, the use of such language implying either a guarantee or a level of certainty that is often inappropriate.
 However, a valuer may use the term 'certified', or similar words, within the body of a report where it is known that the valuation is to be submitted for a purpose that requires formal certification of a valuation opinion. - (iii) Valuers should be aware that the terms 'certificate of value', 'valuation certificate' and 'statement of value' have specific meanings in certain countries or states in designating statutory documents.
 One common factor is that these documents require a simple confirmation of price or value, without any requirement to understand the context, fundamental assumptions or analytical processes behind the figure provided.
-A valuer who has previously provided a valuation or advised on a transaction involving the asset may prepare such a document where the client is required to provide it by statute.

-- (iv) Where necessary for the purpose of brevity, members may provide a separate summary of values, provided that it is part of a valuation report prepared for the required same purpose and complying fully with the Standards, and clearly cross referenced and stated as such. - m) Restrictions on use, distribution and publication of the report
+A valuer who has previously provided a valuation or advised on a transaction involving the asset may prepare such a document where the client is required to provide it by statute. - (iv) Where necessary for the purpose of brevity, members may provide a separate summary of values, provided that it is part of a valuation report prepared for the required same purpose and complying fully with the Standards, and clearly cross referenced and stated as such. - m) Restrictions on use, distribution and publication of the report